 As ordered reported by the Senate Committee on Energy and Natural Resources on November 13, 2014

-On July 18, 2014, CBO transmitted a cost estimate for H.R.
-4049, the Ashland Breakwater Light Transfer Act, as ordered reported by the House Committee on Natural Resources on June 19, 2014.
-The two pieces of legislation are similar and the CBO cost estimates are the same.
+On May 2, 2013, CBO transmitted a cost estimate for H.R.
+885, as ordered reported by the House Committee on Natural Resources on April 24, 2013.
+The two versions of the legislation and CBO’s cost estimates are the same.